SidOfc/treevial/README.md

 ## Why Treevial?

 - **Treevial does not leave buffers `&modified` AND `&readonly`**.
-- it has some tests
+- it has some tests.
 - it has one clear view mode: Tree view.
 - it supports "single file/folder" merging like github.